juanbonami/nasa-api/README.md

 App is for educational purposes for those interested in Astronomy.

-Target audience: For students or the general public interested in some Astronomy
+Target audience: For students or the general public interested in some Astronomy or space enthusiasts.

 Wireframe: ![](./wireframe/Main.png)